Cloudflare Tunnel Setup Guide

 Add wildcard route (all subdomains)

-Click "Add a published application route":
+In the Published application routes section, click "Add a published application route":

 | Field | Value |